 Binary sensors are gathering information about state of switches, contacts, pins, and alike.
 The return value of those sensors is usually digital (1/0).
-This means that those sensors knows only two states: 0/off/low/open/false and 1/on/high/closed/true.
+This means that those sensors knows only two states: 0/off/low/closed/false and 1/on/high/open/true.

 Knowing that there are only two states allows Home Assistant to represent the sensor better in the frontend.

 The display style of each entity can be modified in the customize section.
 The following device classes are supported for binary sensors: